 No, we don’t have any plans for NS&I accounts to be sold by other providers.

 How do third party providers find out more?

-NS&I is an Account Servicing Payment Service Provider, and we are committed to enabling our customers to share information from selected NS&I accounts securely with third party providers (TPPs).
+NS&I are committed to enabling our customers to share information from selected NS&I accounts securely with third party providers (TPPs).

 We have a developer portal for TPPs who want to extend their Open Banking service to NS&I accounts.
 The portal is also the key resource for TPP developers who want to work with our APIs.